sgothel/jaulib/README.md

 The [Hardcoded CMake Presets](README.md#cmake_presets_hardcoded) will use `build/default` as the default build folder with debug enabled.

+Make sure to set the environment variable `CMAKE_BUILD_PARALLEL_LEVEL` to a suitable high number, best to your CPU core count.
+This will enable parallel build with the IDE.

 You can import the project to your workspace via `File .
 Import...` and `Existing Projects into Workspace` menu item.